Keretapi Tanah Melayu: Non-rail subsidiaries

 Multimodal Freight Sdn.
-Bhd., incorporated in 1988, was licensed as a Government approved Container Haulier in 1991, and went on to obtain the Government approved Multimodal Transport Operator (MTO) status in 1999.
-The company operates a fleet of 225 Prime Movers and 1,300 trailer of both 20-feet and 40-feet configurations.
+Bhd., incorporated in 1988, was licensed as a government approved Container Haulier in 1991, and went on to obtain the Government approved Multimodal Transport Operator (MTO) status in 1999.
+The company operates a fleet of 225 Prime Movers and 1,300 trailers of both 20-foot and 40-foot configurations.
 The fleet is deployed at all major seaports and the inland ports of Ipoh and Nilai.